nongvantinh/design_patterns/README.md

     - Program to Interfaces, not implementations
     - Strive for loosely coupled designs between objects that interact

+### Design principles:
+    1. Identify the aspects of the application that vary and separate them from what stays the same.
+    2. Program to an interface, not an implementation.
+    3. Favor composition over inheritance.

 ### 1.Strategy:

 **_The Strategy Pattern_** *defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.*